quic/efficient-transformers/docs/source/quick_start.md

 ```

 ### QEfficient.cloud.finetune
-You can run the finetune with set of predefined existing datasets on QAic using the eager pipeline
+You can run the finetune with set of predefined existing datasets on QAIC using the eager pipeline

 ```bash
 python -m QEfficient.cloud.finetune --device qaic:0 --use-peft --output_dir ./meta-sam --num_epochs 2 --context_length 256